canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     (*required*) A list of one or more layouts that must be present in this volume, their properties and content.
-In general all of the content of the image is either pre-computed as a part of the gadget snap or must be assembled as a filesystem from the content provided by the gadget snap.
+In general all of the content of the image is either pre-computed as a part of the gadget snap or must be assembled as a file system from the content provided by the gadget snap.

 Structure subkeys
 -----------------

+Roughly speaking, the ``structure`` section defines partitions within the image, although note that this terminology is inaccurate, since the structure needn't correspond to a physical partition.
 Each structure is an object with the following properties:

-label
+name
-    (*optional*) File system name.
+    (*optional*) Strcture name.
 There's an implementation specific constraint on the maximum length.

     XXX: Figure out what the implementation-specific lengths are and document.